 The topological segmentation method ensures that there is no more than one flow entrance (either inflow boundary or source) and no more than one exit (either outflow boundary or sink) along the boundary of a topological region.
 The rest of the boundary is then separated into two edges.
-An orthogonal flow field V{\perp} can be obtained by rotating all the vectors of a flow $V \, 90^{\circ}$ clockwise or counter-clockwise.
+An orthogonal flow field V{\perp} can be obtained by rotating all the vectors of a flow V 90 degree clockwise or counterclockwise.
 The streamlines of V{\perp} are called orthogonal curves of the original flow V. Any orthogonal curve intersecting the two edges of a region crosses all the in-region streamlines of the original flow.

 The desired seeding path is the one that can be used to generate evenly spaced streamlines.
 In general, a longer path often results in a more uniform placement than a shorter one.
 Given a fixed number of streamlines that are crossed, the longer the path, the larger the average distance between its intersections with streamlines.
 Seeding across large cavities may provide better control over the overall density of streamlines [9], [10].
 In fact, seeding paths obtained from the orthogonal flow field are more effective than other choices in creating an elegant placement.
 Fig. 7 compares the streamlines spawned along three kinds of paths, i.e., a long straight path, a short orthogonal path, and the longest orthogonal path.
 The seeds are placed equidistantly along the three paths.
-We can visually verify that the longest orthogonal path produces the most evenly-placed streamlines.
+We can visually verify that the longest orthogonal path produces the most evenly placed streamlines.
 Fig. 8 shows the orthogonal curves crossing all the topological regions of a flow field.

 Fig. 7.
 Three comparative paths crossing a topological region.
-The topological domain is filled with the red streamlines spawned equidistantly along a long straight line (left), a short orthogonal curve (middle), and the longest orthogonal curve (right), respectively.
+The topological domain is filled with the red streamlines spawned equidistantly along a long straight line (a), a short orthogonal curve (b), and the longest orthogonal curve (c), respectively.

 Orthogonal curves are obtained by integrating streamlines in the orthogonal flow field.
-The process of finding the longest curve is straightforward: first, we begin with the longer one of the two edges, sample it by interval D; integrate an orthogonal curve from each sample point toward the other edge through the inner region; and finally choose the longest curve.
+The process of finding the longest curve is straightforward: first, we begin with the